You can't complete a project without resources, and you can't finish your project plan without a complementary project resource management plan.

 - Lack of communication on roles and responsibilities

-- Misalignment with team capacity or resource availability
+- Misalignment with resource availability due to poor project capacity planning

 Keeping resource management plans accessible to all project managers and team members in an organization ensures everyone has an overview of current resource usage and that everyone is working from the same information when resolving conflicts.

-Here, showing is better than telling.
-Resource management plans are specific documents found in various forms, usually within a software application or along the lines of an excel doc.
+Resource management plans are specific documents found in various forms, usually within a software application or Excel doc.

-It's possible to use Gantt charts for the purpose of resource management.
+Here's an example of what your resource plan might look like as a Gantt chart.
 Rather than having task names along the vertical axis, you'll use team member names instead.
 The bars represent which tasks team members will be working on, usually measured in days.
+Check out our Gantt chart project plan template to help you visualize your entire project's timeline.

 This can help you with decision-making about which team members will work on the project and on which tasks (ex. you might opt for a designer with a cheaper hourly rate for smaller budget projects).

-Here are a few best practices to test out when creating your next project resource management plan.
+Here are a few resource planning best practices to keep in mind as you're creating your plan.

-It’s just the opposite for a resource-based plan.
-Tasks will be allocated to resources, and a more conservative approach to resource allocation is used.
-When companies are on a tighter budget, utilization of resources is kept at optimal levels.
-There are a variety of metrics that are useful in understanding whether resources are fully optimized.
+If your project budget is tighter, you'll need to allocate tasks to resources, and use a more conservative approach to resource allocation.
+You'll also need to keep a closer eye on utilization.
+There are a variety of utilization metrics that are useful in understanding whether resources are fully optimized.

 2. Keep Past Resource Plan Data To Analyze

-I mentioned this earlier, but it’s an important point.
-Saving data from previous projects or similar practices aids project resource planning for future projects.
+Saving data from previous or similar projects aids project resource planning for future projects.
 Previous data should be recorded and analyzed, including changes made, reallocation of resources, tasks, and time spent.

 3. Use Resource Management Software